 The English philosopher and political theorist John Locke (1632-1704) laid much of the groundwork for the Enlightenment and made central contributions to the development of liberalism.
 Trained in medicine, he was a key advocate of the empirical approaches of the Scientific Revolution.
 In his “Essay Concerning Human Understanding,” he advanced a theory of the self as a blank page, with knowledge and identity arising only from accumulated experience.
-His political theory of government by the consent of the governed as a means to protect “life, liberty and estate” deeply influenced the United States’ founding documents.
+His political theory of government by the consent of the governed as a means to protect the three natural rights of “life, liberty and estate” deeply influenced the United States’ founding documents.
 His essays on religious tolerance provided an early model for the separation of church and state.

 John Locke’s Early Life and Education

 John Locke was born in 1632 in Wrighton, Somerset.
-His father was a lawyer and small landowner who had fought on the Parliamentarian side during the English Civil War of the 1640s.
+His father was a lawyer and small landowner who had fought on the Parliamentarian side during the English Civil Wars of the 1640s.
 Using his wartime connections, he placed his son in the elite Westminster School.

 Between 1652 and 1667, John Locke was a student and then lecturer at Christ Church, Oxford, where he focused on the standard curriculum of logic, metaphysics and classics.
 He also studied medicine extensively and was an associate of Robert Hooke, Robert Boyle and other leading Oxford scientists.